Is Your Chimney Damper Stuck or Broken? Give Us a Call

 Of course, it’s important to have a properly functioning damper in place, whether or not you’re regularly using your fireplace or stove.
 A damper that’s stuck open leaves you wasting money and energy, as conditioned air flies out of your gaping chimney.
 A damper that’s stuck closed makes it so you can’t light a fire – with that closed-off flue, your chimney wouldn’t be able to properly vent smoke and toxic gases.

-If your damper is broken or stuck, call Pristine Sweeps.
+If your damper is broken or stuck, call Pristine Sweeps at 206-574-8414.
 If it’s possible to repair your existing damper, we can do the job.
 If repairs aren’t possible, we can install a new damper that not only returns your chimney to functioning properly, but makes it more energy efficient.

 More often than not, if Pristine Sweeps is called in to repair a stuck or damaged damper, it’s what is known as a throat damper, which is installed above the firebox at your chimney’s throat.
 Throat dampers are very common with older masonry fireplaces, and while they can last through many years of use, they do have some drawbacks.

 - Throat dampers close the flue with a metal plate that moves on a track.
-That plate can corrode, rust and break; it can pull off the track; and it can get stuck on creosote deposits or debris.
+That plate can corrode or rust, it can pull off the track, and it can get stuck on creosote deposits or debris.

 - Even when your throat damper is working the way it was designed to, it leaves a lot to be desired – a metal plate can only close off a flue so well.